improve your back posture

 It’s not a lack of movement that causes most back pain, but a posture that develops idle habits!

-Most people will experience back pain at some point in their lives, so you need to be careful about the posture you develop on a daily basis.
+Most people will experience back pain at some point, so you must be careful about the posture you develop daily.

-Sometimes, a small, harmless movement can seriously injure your back.
+Sometimes, a slight, harmless movement can seriously injure your back.

-If you’re experiencing back pain, or would like to know what’s causing it, then a home massage therapy service could be of great help.
+If you’re experiencing back pain or want to know what’s causing it, a home massage therapy service could greatly help.
 But in the meantime, here are 16 things you need to know to improve your back posture.

-1. Your sp ine: All spines have a hollow at the base of your neck and another in your lower back.
-Try to keep your spine in its natural shape, whatever you do.
+1. Your spine: All spines have a hollow at the base of the neck and another in the lower back.
+Whatever you do, try to keep your spine in its natural shape.

-2. Lying in bed: Your bed should support your spine so that its natural curves are maintained when you’re lying on your back.
-Your mattress should be neither too hard nor too soft.
-You should be able to slide your hand down your back.
+2. Lying in bed: When lying on your back, your bed should support your spine to maintain its natural curves.
+The mattress should be relatively easy to slide your hand down your back.

-3. Sitting: When you sit in a chair, your feet should be on the floor or on a footrest, with your hips slightly higher than your knees.
-Try not to sit for more than 20 minutes without getting up.
+3. Sitting: When you sit in a chair, your feet should be on the floor or a footrest, and your hips should be slightly higher than your knees.
+Try to sit for at most 20 minutes without getting up.

 4. Lifting and carrying: Avoid lifting heavy objects if you can.
-If the object is on the floor, bend your knees, not your back, then place the object on your knee with your foot flat on the floor.
+If the object is on the floor, bend your knees, not your back, and place it on your knee with your foot flat.
 Once you’ve lifted the object, keep your feet apart to help you keep your balance and get the load as close to your body as possible.

-5. Rest: Rest regularly during vigorous activities and maintain an excellent level of tolerance in your activities.
+5. Rest: Rest regularly during vigorous activities and maintain an excellent tolerance.

 6. Clothes and shoes: Loose-fitting clothes make it easier to bend your body.
 Wear shoes with soft soles and avoid high heels.

-7. Keep fit: Strengthen your back and abdominal muscles, as they are your support.
+7. Keep fit: Strengthen your back and abdominal muscles as they support you.
 Do some flexibility exercises to stretch your muscles and connective tissues.
 Jogging is a great way to keep fit.

-1. Washing dishes: Try not to bend down when washing dishes and rest one foot on something in front of you for a few minutes, then do it with the other foot.
+1. Washing dishes: Refrain from bending down when washing dishes.
+Instead, rest one foot on something in front of you for a few minutes, then do it with the other foot.
 You can also sit on a high stool.

-2. Ironing: Adjust the height of the board so that you don’t have to bend over it.
+2. Ironing: Adjust the height of the board so you don’t have to bend over it.

-3. Vacuuming: Push your vacuum cleaner in front of you rather than pulling or pushing it from side to side.
+3. Vacuuming: Push your vacuum cleaner before you rather than pulling or pushing it from side to side.

 4. Making the bed: When making your bed, kneel on a cushion on top of the sheets.
 Lightweight sheets and comforters can make the job easier.